romainducrocq/DQN-frameworQ/README.md

 ### initial-DQN

-My own DQN framework for custom environments.
+A DQN framework for custom environments.
 Supports:
 - Custom environments with openai gym.
 - Dynamic save and load with msgpack.
 - Multi-processing learning.